Cape Horn Winter Rental Cabin

-Facilities at the guard station include pots, pans and dishes, an electric stove and lights (do not count on the electricity as storms can knock out power for extended time frames), a wood stove for heat and warming food/melting snow if necessary, a table and chairs, one double bed, one single bed, one couch, candles and matches and an oil lamp, a snow shovel and an axe for splitting wood.
+Facilities at the guard station include pots, pans and dishes, an electric stove and lights (do not count on the electricity as storms can knock out power for extended time frames), a wood stove for heat and warming food/melting snow if necessary, a table and chairs, one double bed, one single bed, one couch, a battery powered lantern, snow shovels and an axe for splitting wood.
 Follow instructions posted on the wall adjacent to the wood stove and read the “wood stove safety” instructions enclosed.
 SPLIT WOOD OUTSIDE USING THE CHOPPING BLOCK.
 Putting up the large plywood shutters on the outside of the windows can help hold heat.
 The shutters are stored on the front porch.
 The front door is opened by a combination.
-Please follow the directions on your confirmation information to receive this combination.
+The combination for the guard station will be included in the confirmation email.
 If you need more information, call Jody Wisner at 208-879-4135 or 4100

 Cape Horn Guard Station is located in the Stanley Basin, 16 miles northeast of Stanley, Idaho.
 The Guard Station is 1.75 miles to the west of State Highway 21.
 Access during the winter is by skiing, snowshoeing or snowmobiling from parking areas on State Highway 21.
 It is about a three hour drive from Boise to the Stanley Basin, from either State Highway 21 coming through Idaho City and Lowman and Banner Summit or from State Highway 55 coming through Horseshoe Bend, turning right at Banks to Garden Valley and on to State Highway 21 at Lowman and over Banner Summit.
 The drive from Sun Valley over Galena Summit is approximately two hours.